Idalia strengthens into a hurricane off Cuba as it churns toward Florida

 Updated August 29, 2023 at 5:23 AM ET

-Idalia strengthened into a Category 1 hurricane early Tuesday as forecasters warned that it will grow into a "major hurricane" by the time it reaches Florida later in the day.
-Forecasters are warning residents in the state to prepare for severe weather, including potentially deadly storm surge.
+Idalia strengthened into a Category 1 hurricane early Tuesday as forecasters warned that it will grow into a "major hurricane" by the time it reaches Florida.
+Officials are warning residents in the state to prepare for severe weather, including a potentially deadly storm surge.

 Idalia was carrying maximum sustained winds of 75 mph as it was located about 85 miles north of Cuba's western tip at 5 a.m.
 ET, according to the National Hurricane Center.
 The storm is expected to batter parts of that country Tuesday morning.